Gibbs measures for foliated bundles with negatively curved leaves: Some generalities

-We will say that $\mu$ has an absolutely continuous (resp. singular) disintegration with respect to $(\F,\lambda^{\F}_x)$ if its conditional measure in almost every plaque plaque $P_x$ is absolutely continuous (resp. singular) with respect to $\lambda^{\F}_x$.
+We will say that a finite Radon measiure $\mu$ has an absolutely continuous (resp. singular) disintegration with respect to $(\F,\lambda^{\F}_x)$ if its conditional measure in almost every plaque $P_x$ is absolutely continuous (resp. singular) with respect to $\lambda^{\F}_x$.

 In the special case where $\lambda^{\F}_x$ is the Lebesgue measure, we will say that $\mu$ has Lebesgue disintegration. \end{defi}